• Skip to primary navigation

 bottle of simple syrup, milk, and heavy cream with labels.

-• Heavy cream: You might see this labeled as whipping cream at the store.
+• Heavy cream: You might see this labeled as heavy whipping cream at the store.
 The fat of the heavy cream pairs so perfectly with the bitter notes of coffee.

 • Cold brew coffee: This recipe pairs perfectly with cold brew coffee.
 You can use a homemade cold brew or purchase a concentrate.